Geize/BactGenome/README.md

 Hi Folks! 😀

 First thing first.
 Our mantra 🕉️ : This repository is not a tutorial.
-It is just for reprocuding my work.
+It is just for reproducing my work.
 However, you are more than welcome to use this workflow.
 And if you find any error, please, you'll welcome as well to complain (but not too much 😊).
 I'll be glad to fix it.

 **The workflow will do:**